soobinrho/soobinrho/README.md

 *1st Week of May*<br>
 Spent only around five minutes on the course.
-(five minutes out of three hours = 2.7%) I had so much free time, but I spent almost all of them procrastinating, such as watching YouTube on best XLR / USB mics.
+(five minutes out of three hours = 2.7%)
+I had so much free time, but
+I spent almost all of them procrastinating, such as watching YouTube's about the best XLR / USB mics.
 At least ten hours a day were spent procrastinating.

 *2nd & 3rd Week of May*<br>
 Spent no time at all on the course.
-It was partly because I had finals, but it was mostly because I spent too much time watching YouTubes.
+It was partly because I had finals, but it was mostly because
+I spent too much time watching YouTube.
 99% my fault.
 Hopefully, next week will be better.

 *4th Week of May*<br>
 Spent all my time watching Game of Thrones.

- - [ ] This goal is not
+ - [ ] This time, it's not
-about doing something, but rather, it's about not doing what I do not want to do.
+about doing something, but rather, it's about not doing what I don't want to do.
-For instane, I feel like my phone is doing me -- not the other way around.
+For instane, I feel like my phone is doing me, not the other way around.
+Technology is supposed to help people, not the other way around

 It sounds easy, but I know how hard it actually is to stop doing what I have been